Chino Valley RELIGION

 Koin Church

 Pastor Sam Flores will speak at the 5 p.m.
-Sunday service on “Falling Forward, the Principles of God’s Mercy” at 13150 Mountain Ave., Chino.
+Sunday service on “Planting Seeds for the Future” at 13150 Mountain Ave., Chino.
 Connect Time for coffee and fellowship is at 4:30 p.m.

 Chino Valley Chinese/English